-470 3.3 Guidance for Virtual Machines
+3.3 Guidance for Virtual Machines

 VMs that are created by different end users allow resources to be shared among multiple end users.
-471 In such a case, it must be ensured that no application from one VM can directly access other VMs 472 since covert channels [9, 10] may leak information between VMs by accessing shared physical 473 resources (e.g., memory).
-Similarly, although the ability to copy and paste information between 474 VMs via the clipboard is a convenient feature, such a capability could be made available on other 475 VMs running on the same hypervisor and thus introduce an attack vector (i.e., information can be 476 leaked to other VMs through the clipboard).
-Organizations should have policies regarding the use 477 of shared clipboards.
-Isolation between VMs is necessary to keep VMs running independently of 478 each other, and quotas on VM resource usage should be regulated so that a malicious VM can be 479 prohibited from exhausting computation resources.
-If a malicious application consumes the 480 majority of computation resources, legitimate applications may not be able to obtain sufficient 481 resources to perform their operations.
-Moreover, end users might terminate the execution of their 482 tasks before they are finished.
-The state and data of the current VM would then be saved as a guest 483 OS image, and when the task is resumed, the VM might be migrated from a different hypervisor.
-484 485 In such scenarios, guest OS images must be protected from unauthorized access, tampering, or storage.
+In such cases, it must be ensured that no application from one VM can directly access other VMs since covert channels [10, 11] may leak information between VMs by accessing shared physical resources (e.g., memory).
+Similarly, although the ability to copy and paste information between VMs via the clipboard is a convenient feature, such a capability could be made available on other VMs running on the same hypervisor and thus introduce an attack vector (i.e., information can be leaked to other VMs through the clipboard).
+Organizations should have policies regarding the use of shared clipboards.

+Isolation between VMs is necessary to keep VMs running independently of each other, and quotas on VM resource usage should be regulated so that a malicious VM can be prohibited from exhausting computation resources.
+If a malicious application consumes the majority of computation resources, legitimate applications may not be able to obtain sufficient resources to perform their operations.
+Moreover, end users might terminate the execution of their tasks before they are finished.
+The state and data of the current VM would then be saved as a guest OS image, and when the task is resumed, the VM might be migrated from a different hypervisor.
+In such scenarios, guest OS images must be protected from unauthorized access, tampering, or storage.
 Furthermore, VMs that are not active may also store sensitive data.
-Monitoring access to 486 the sensitive data in inactive VMs should be considered.
-487
+Monitoring access to the sensitive data in inactive VMs should be considered.

-489 3.4 Guidance for APIs
+3.4 Guidance for APIs

-There are several popular open-source platforms for deploying an IaaS cloud [11, 12, 13].
-These 490 solution platforms enable APIs to manage access control of VMs, hypervisors, and networks (note 491 that a consumer cannot control hypervisors and networks in a multi-tenant environment unless it 492 is a private cloud).
-For example, [13] consists of control components, including API, 493 communication, lifecycle, storage, volume, scheduler, network, API server for managing AC 494 policies for hypervisors, and network Controller for constructing network bridges and firewall AC 495 rules.
-The lack of monitoring AC within these APIs might result in unenforced or wrongly enforced 496 AC policies by the hypervisors, VMs, and networks.
-Thus, a service for monitoring the AC APIs 497 in cloud platforms should also be taken into consideration.
-498
+There are several popular open-source platforms for deploying an IaaS system [12, 13, 14].
+These solution platforms enable APIs to manage access control of VMs, hypervisors, and networks (note that a consumer cannot control hypervisors and networks in a multi-tenant environment unless it is a private cloud).
+For example, [14] consists of control components, including API, communication, lifecycle, storage, volume, scheduler, network, API server for managing AC policies for hypervisors, and network controller for constructing network bridges and firewall AC rules.
+The lack of monitoring AC within these APIs might result in unenforced or wrongly enforced AC policies by the hypervisors, VMs, and networks.
+Thus, a service for monitoring the AC APIs in cloud platforms should also be taken into consideration.